 - Recuperating from their injuries and treatment

-You can Seek Damages for Reduced Work Hours
+You Can Seek Damages for Reduced Work Hours

 In addition, if you have ongoing health problems from the accident, like a bad back, loss of strength, or other issues after you complete your medical treatment, you might have to reduce your work hours or switch to a lower-paying job.
-You have a financial loss if that happens, and you can add that loss to your claim.
+You have a financial loss if that happens, and you can add this loss to your claim.

 Here are some examples of non-economic damages, also called intangible losses: